-- Cardiac catheterization expertise.
-Mayo Clinic's Cardiac Catheterization Laboratory has been active for over 50 years.
 Mayo Clinic was among the first centers in the nation to develop and use diagnostic techniques through cardiac catheterization.
-More than 9,000 people have cardiac catheterizations at Mayo Clinic locations every year.
+More than 8,900 people have cardiac catheterizations at Mayo Clinic locations every year.

-- Pediatric expertise.
 At Mayo Clinic's campus in Minnesota, doctors trained in treating children who have heart diseases (pediatric cardiologists) perform cardiac catheterization in children.
-A magnetic navigation system at Mayo Clinic's campus in Minnesota allows doctors to treat complex coronary artery blockages, including cases in which standard technology failed to open a blocked artery in the past.

 Locations, travel and lodging